top of page

 Toxics Free Great Lakes

 The Toxics Free Great Lakes Binational subnetwork continues to engage on toxic chemical issues in the region, largely through activities under Annex 3 of the Great Lakes Water Quality Agreement.
 The Toxics Free subnetwork tracks the screening process developed by Canada and the U.S. to designate Chemicals of Mutual Concern (CMC).
-Recently, they focused on getting microplastics added to the list of CMC to reduce the amount of microplastics entering the basin.

 Land Use Planning and Watershed Management